-Dune is a 2020 science-fiction feature film adaptation of Frank Herbert’s novel about a young man who has to travel to a dangerous planet to fulfil his destiny.
+Dune is a 2021 science fiction film adaptation of Frank Herbert’s novel about a young man who has to travel to a dangerous planet to fulfil his destiny.

 Directed by Denis Villeneuve (Blade Runner 2049; Arrival) from a screenplay co-written with Eric Roth (Wolfen) and Jon Spaihts (The Mummy; Doctor Strange; Prometheus), the movie stars Timothée Chalamet, Zendaya, Dave Bautista, Rebecca Ferguson, Stellan Skarsgård, Jason Momoa and Josh Bolin.